-Cornell Dining's eateries are going cashless for safety and sanitation!
+Most of Cornell Dining's eateries are cashless for safety and sanitation!
 We're using contactless payment methods, and instead of handing your Cornell ID card to a door-checker or cashier in our eateries, you'll use the GET My Card feature of the GET app to show a unique bar code representing your Cornell ID for both meal swipes and BRBs.
 We also have self-serve payment terminals for credit and debit cards, supporting Apple Pay and Google Wallet as well as chip cards.

 - Access GET My Card at get.cbord.com/cornell or search for "CBORD GET" in the app store

 Many students and staff will be taking meals to go, and our reusable takeout container offers a way to reduce the waste of single-use plastic containers.
 Buy a reusable takeout container for a one-time charge of just $7.50, and when you bring it back rinsed on your next visit, you can swap it for a freshly washed and sanitized container at the door-checker station.
 Buy yours at any participating eatery, rinse it when you're done eating, and bring it back to any participating eatery for future meals.

 Students with a meal plan that includes meal swipes will receive a reusable container at no charge at the beginning of the Fall 2021 semester.